euwbah/musescore-xen-tuner/README.md

 '◇' 'ᴠ' 'ʌ'
 ```

-Each line declares a group of independently acting accidental symbols, separated by spaces, **which affects both accidentals and key signature**.
+Each line declares a group of independent accidental symbols, separated by spaces.
+An independent symbol group propagates independently of other groups, **which applies to both accidentals and key signature**.
 For example,

 ![key sig example](imgs/keysig-example.png)

-Even though the notes F and C appear with only a single down arrow `ᴠ`, these notes still have the `♯` symbol applied from the key signature because the up and down arrows act independently from the sharps and flats, which means they are read and played back as `F♯ᴠ` & `C♯ᴠ`, instead of `Fᴠ` & `Cᴠ`.
+Even though the notes F and C appear with only a single down arrow `ᴠ`, these notes still have the `♯` symbol carrying over from the key signature &mdash; the up and down arrows act independently of the sharps and flats, so they are read and played back as `F♯ᴠ` & `C♯ᴠ`, instead of `Fᴠ` & `Cᴠ`.

-The first symbol on the left of each line denotes the naturalizing symbol for the group.
-I.e., the natural symbol resets a sharp/flat back to default, and the diamond `◇` resets up/down arrows.
+In each line declaring an independent symbol group, the first, leftmost, symbol denotes the naturalizing symbol for the group.
+In the above example, the natural symbol &natural; resets a sharp/flat back to default, and the diamond `◇` resets up/down arrows.

 > [!WARNING]
 > ⚠️ **Only single individual accidental symbols can be declared in a symbol group**, you cannot use the period `.` to declare multi-symbol accidentals to act independently as a compound symbol.